GovTechSG/CFT-Docs/whitelisting.md

 | If you are calling APIs from the internet zone:<br><br>• Raise an SR via [CFT-SM](https://go.gov.sg/cft-sm) and provide your **Public IP** address for whitelisting. <br><br>• Raise an SR via [CFT-SM](https://go.gov.sg/cft-sm) for VPC Private Link setup.<br><br>• Whitelist CFT’s Public IP address if you enabled Webhook Notifications in the admin portal. | If you are calling APIs from the intranet zone: <br><br>• Please raise your CLZ Firewall Whitelisting request to **GovTech AFM SR Admin** at afm_sr_admin@tech.gov.sg for the following cases:<br>&nbsp;&nbsp; - Agency needs to connect CFT Intranet APIs from GEN network. <br>&nbsp;&nbsp; - Agency’s SFTP client needs to connect  CFT Intranet SFTP server from GEN network. <br>&nbsp;&nbsp;- CFT’s SFTP client needs to connect to Agency’s SFTP server in GEN network<br>• If your CIDR IPs have been migrated from GCC1.0 to GCC2.0, no need to setup VPC Private Link. <br><br>**Note:** This is also required if you enabled Webhook Notifications in the admin portal. |

 -->

+## What's next

+You may need to allow or [whitelist CFT endpoints on your tenant/agency firewalls](https://docs.developer.tech.gov.sg/docs/cft-additional-docs/firewall-clearance).